pensando/pypi/src_dss/pensando_dss/docs/SearchV1Api.md

     # Create an instance of the API class
     api_instance = search_v1_api.SearchV1Api(api_client)
     tenant = "tenant_example" # str | Tenant Name, to perform query within a Tenant's scope.
 The default tenant is \"default\".
-In the backend this field gets auto-filled & validated by apigw-hook based on user login context. (optional) namespace = "namespace_example" # str | Namespace is optional.
-If provided policy-search will be limited to the specified namespace. (optional) app = "app_example" # str | App specification,  predefined apps and alg config. (optional) protocol = "protocol_example" # str | Protocol eg: tcp, udp, icmp. (optional) port = "port_example" # str | TCP or UDP Port number. (optional) from_ip_address = "from-ip-address_example" # str | Inbound ip-address, use any to refer to all ipaddresses eg: 10.1.1.1, any. (optional) to_ip_address = "to-ip-address_example" # str | Outbound ip-address, use any to refer to all ipaddresses eg: 20.1.1.1, any. (optional) from_security_group = "from-security-group_example" # str | Inbound security group. (optional) to_security_group = "to-security-group_example" # str | Outbound security group. (optional) kinds = [
+In the backend this field gets auto-filled & validated by apigw-hook based on user login context. (optional) kinds = [
         "kinds_example",
     ] # [str] | Kind of the policy that this request should act on.
-It should be either NetworkSecurityPolicy or IPSecPolicy. (optional) name = "name_example" # str | Name is optional.
-If provided policy-search will be limited to the specified policy of the given name on the given kind.
-If empty, then all the policies of the given kind will be searched. (optional) action = "action_example" # str | Action, e.g. PERMIT, DENY or REJECT/CLEAR, PROTECT_PERMISSIVE or PROTECT_STRICT. (optional)
+It should be either NetworkSecurityPolicy or IPSecPolicy. (optional)

     # example passing only required values which don't have defaults set
     try: